Sajal07k/Hotel-Management-System/README.md

 # 🏨 Hotel Management System
 Welcome to the Hotel Management System, a console-based Java application designed to manage hotel reservations efficiently.
-This project helps handle room reservations, guest details, and booking updates using Core Java and JDBC with MySQL.
+This project handles room reservations, guest details, and booking updates using **Core Java and JDBC with MySQL**.

+All database operations are implemented using **PreparedStatement** to ensure secure and efficient data handling and to prevent SQL injection attacks.

-It is suitable for learning database connectivity, CRUD operations, and menu-driven Java applications.
+It is suitable for learning database connectivity, **secure CRUD operations**, and menu-driven Java applications.

 ## ✨ Features
 * Reserve a Room